Janjgir–Champa district

 Janjgir–Champa district is a district in the Indian state of Chhattisgarh.
 The district's headquarters, Janjgir, is the city of Maharaja Jajawalya Dev of the Kalachuri dynasty.
 Champa is the city named after Raja Veer bahadur's Horse called "Champak".
 Earlier a part of the Bilaspur district, Jangir-Champa was carved out in 1998 to a separate district of its own.
 Inhabitants are generally migrants from nearby villages.

-The present collector of Janjgir-Champa is Shri Jitendra Kumar Shukla.
+The present collector of Janjgir-Champa is Janmejay Mahobe.

 History

 The Janjgir–Champa district, which is best known as the heart of Chhattisgarh because of its central location in state, was established on 25 May 1998.
 The Vishnu Mandir of the district reflects its golden past.
 Janjgir- Champa is also a place where one can find a number of temples having very versatile history.
-On August 15, 2021 then Chief Minister of Chhattisgarh announced new districts in state, one of which would the Newly formed district of Sakti which was carved by taking many villages and cities out of Janjgir Champa district.
+On August 15, 2021 then Chief Minister of Chhattisgarh announced new districts in state, one of which would the newly formed district of Sakti which was carved by taking many villages and cities out of Janjgir-Champa district.